DanielOKeeffe/virtual-pet-shelter/readme.md

 To add personality to the pets they have a 30% chance of exercising "free will" when the user tries to play with them executing an action other than the user's input.
 There is a 50% chance that the pet will either eat or drink and the action decreases the associated variable by 25.

 The pets can be released all at once and allowed to eat, drink, or play as they see fit.
 An attribute called randomizedAction which is a double that is randomly generated to be a value between 0-100 is called that determines their next action.
 There is approximately a 1/3 chance that any action will be performed on any given turn.
 After each pet performs an action the user is prompted to "put the pets away" and return to the main menu.

+Did you know that sometimes crocodiles bite?
+There is a small chance that the crocodiles will bite.